Overview

 What is the web archiving program?

-How is content selected?
+How is content selected for archiving?

 How is content captured?